yildiz-online/common-logging/README.md

 # Yildiz-Engine common-logging

 This is the official repository of The Common logging library, part of the Yildiz-Engine project.
-The common mapping library is a set of utility and helper classes to handle easily logging.
+The common logging library is a set of utility and helper classes to handle easily logging.

 ## Features